Skin blemish reduction using Advanced Electrolysis (electro-cauterisation)

 Facial Thread Veins (Telangiectasia)

-Common on the face and legs as we age, these are either broken or permanently dilated capillaries, which are the smallest blood vessels we have.
+These are either broken or permanently dilated capillaries, which are the smallest blood vessels we have, commonly found on the cheeks and nose areas of the face.
 They have very thin walls which constantly dilate and constrict.
 As we age, these vessels lose their elasticity and can become permanently dilated.
 Ageing, pregnancy, smoking, energetic sports, harsh weather and hormones are just a few of the many causes.
 Please note that not all types of thread veins can be treated with ACP, such as deeper, darker or swollen veins.
+We do not treat veins on the legs or other body areas.

 Blood Spots (Campbell de Morgans)